‘At Their Breaking Point’: Nurses Fume After North Dakota Lets COVID-Infected Medical Workers Stay on the Job

 Now, nurses are mad as hell.

 “Nurses are very highly trusted in our community, and if we are saying we can go back to work after testing positive—how do we expect the public to take this pandemic seriously?”
-Tessa Johnson, the president of the North Dakota Nurses Association Johnson, told The Daily Beast.
+Tessa Johnson, president of the North Dakota Nurses Association, told The Daily Beast.

 “I have heard that from a lot of people that they are at their breaking point.
 I think we are going to lose nurses from this.
 It has affected everyone in a different way,” she added.